 Un-Resettling (Food storage platform) 2013

-The Un-resettling series is a self-experimental exploration project of re-learning and practicing traditional Indigenous cultural practices in contemporary society that have been lost due to European colonisation of Australia.
+The Un-resettling series is a self-experimental exploration project of re-learning and practicing traditional Kaurna Indigenous cultural practices in contemporary society that have been lost in my family due to European colonisation of Australia.
 European colonisation has had a massive impact on Indigenous cultural practices since 1788.
 This hand-coloured photographic series attempts to re-explore and restore these lost traditions.